OmarMerghany/terraform-terratest-guide/README.md

 # Terraform Cloud Run Application Test

 This repository contains code and instructions for testing a Cloud Run application deployed using Terraform.
-The tests are written using Terratest, a Python-based library for automated infrastructure testing.
+The tests are written using Terratest, a Go-based library for automated infrastructure testing.

+Terratest provides a high-level API for testing infrastructure, making it easier to write automated tests for Terraform code.
+The Cloud Run infrastructure is deployed using Terraform, a tool for building, changing, and versioning infrastructure.

-## Getting Started
+## Prerequisites

-To get started with testing the Cloud Run application, you will need the following:
+Before proceeding, ensure that you have the following installed on your system:

+* Terraform v1.0.4
+* Go v1.18.1
-- A Google Cloud Platform (GCP) project with billing enabled
+* GCP account with billing enabled
-- The Google Cloud SDK installed on your machine
+* Google Cloud SDK installed
-- A service account key for the GCP project with the `Cloud Run Admin`, `IAM Service Account Actor`, and `Service Account User` roles assigned
+* A service account key for the GCP project with the `Cloud Run Admin`, `IAM Service Account Actor`, and `Service Account User` roles assigned

 ## Repository Structure